Baegll/TheTatteredSpire/content/The Tattered Spire/Concepts/Religion/The Panathe.md

 ## [[Netandiel]]
 Celebrated on [[Netdae]].
 Netandiel is known as the Ferrymen, a deity of forgiveness, death, lost souls, judgement, the underdark, and time.

-Worshipers of Netandiel seek to guide.
+Worshipers of Netandiel [[Netandites|(Netandites)]] seek to guide.
 Stewards of the afterlife and guides to the beyond.
 When plagues, hordes, or great monsters incite terror, Netandites bring comfort, whether by putting down the threat, or easing the passing of those suffering.
 ## [[Zedancial]]
 Celebrated on [[Zedae]].
 Zedancial is known as the Laughing Bloom, a deity of mirth, whismy, flowers, dreams, trickery, summer, and the fey.